alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 ## Graphical User Interface (GUI):
 A [GUI] was developed to facilitate the use of the SWAMPS.
 Instructions to setup and use the GUI are presented in its respective [documentation].
+The GUI allows the user to run a single scenario with input data entered either within the GUI or in an Excel file.
+Use the Input Type menu to select the model version as either dataAsTank (version 1.2) or dataSpatialWD (version 1.5).

 [GUI]:https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/tree/master/4.SupplementaryDocumentation/Graphical%20User%20Interfaces/Version1.5-SpatialDistributionOfWaterDepths
 [documentation]: https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/blob/master/4.SupplementaryDocumentation/Graphical%20User%20Interfaces/Version1.5-SpatialDistributionOfWaterDepths/SWAMPS_V1.5-Instructions.pdf